ttrefoni/DPHPT/README.md

 If you write your own machine learning script, be sure to place them in the "template" folder and adjust the "COPY" lines of the Dockerfile.

+Note--Ensure that your training data is in the same directory as your Dockerfile.
+Adjust the file path to your training and testing data to match that in the machine learning script.

+For example:
+[LSTM

 2. Build the Docker Image
    ```bash
    docker build -t my-image-name:tag .